awsdocs/amazon-rekognition-developer-guide/doc_source/image-bytes-javascript.md

 ### Using readAsArrayBuffer<a name="image-bytes-javascript-unencoded"></a>

 The following code snippet is an alternative implementation of the `ProcessImage` function in the sample code\.
 It uses `readAsArrayBuffer` to load an image and call `DetectFaces`\.
-Because `readAsArrayBuffer` doesn't base64\-encode the loaded file, it's not necessary to unencode the image bytes before calling a Amazon Rekognition Image operation\.
+Because `readAsArrayBuffer` doesn't base64\-encode the loaded file, it's not necessary to unencode the image bytes before calling an Amazon Rekognition Image operation\.

 ```
 //Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.